How Mediation Services Work and When They Are the Right Next Step for Resolving Conflict

 Types of Mediation Services

-Different approaches to mediation may be used in alternative dispute resolution services for clients facing a wide range of disputes.
+These different approaches to mediation may be used in alternative dispute resolution services for clients facing a wide range of disputes.
 Some of the services offered by providers of private mediation services include:

 Community Mediation